marcopaga/spring-cloud-netflix-demo/provision/kubernetes/README.md

 ## Clearing

-Clear the plate by using `kubectl delete pod,service,deployment -l app=cloud`
+Clear the plate by using `kubectl delete pod,service,deployment,ingress -l app=cloud`

 ### Stop the cluster